 People tend to disagree on this.
 In fact, they disagree on the meaning of “love” arguably more often than the general emotional being.
 With that said, the varying ideologies surrounding societal and individual views on love and emotion make the question of whether cats feel love difficult to answer.

 Despite this, strong evidence exists that may point to cats’ ability to show and experience affection, along with many other feelings.

 Scientists continually gather a foundation of evidence concerning cats’ cognitive patterns, behavioral responses to other cats and their environment, and interactions with their owners.
 Such information allows humans to draw connections and inferences on how cats might feel about people, especially those in their family units.

 For one, it is abundantly clear that animals can feel fear, a widely shared emotion across countless species.
 Fear, quite literally, keeps organisms alive.
-Because of its significance to individual survival, and thus, species’ continued existence, fear is recognized as one of the natural, “basic emotions.”
+Because of its significance to individual survival, and thus, species’ continued existence, fear is recognized as one of the natural, “.”

 Such emotions are believed to be “hard-wired” into the mind and body for humans and other closely related animals, and experience universally.
 The other primary emotions include:

 You might be able to identify each of these emotional experiences based on your cat’s behavior.
 For example, anger might be characterized by aggressive behavior.
 If you notice that one of your cat’s is bullying the other, you might be inclined to say that it is “mad” or “upset.”

 In this same way, your cat likely feels love when you hold it and spend time with it.
 Gentle expressions in its interactions with you, such as purring and snuggling, suggest that it certainly feels some type of affection.